 We have reviewed and discussed the company's audited financial statements for the fiscal year ended December 31, 2016 and unaudited financial statements for the quarterly periods ended March 31, June 30 and September 30, 2016 with management and KPMG LLP, the company's independent registered public accounting firm.
 We also reviewed and discussed management's assessment of the effectiveness of the company's internal controls over financial reporting.
 The committee has discussed with KPMG LLP the matters that are required to be discussed by Auditing Standard No. 16, Communication With Audit Committees, issued by the PCAOB.
-KPMG LLP has provided to the company the written disclosures and the letter required by applicable PCAOB requirements regarding their communications with the Audit Committee concerning independence, and the Audit Committee has discussed with KPMG LLP its independence.
-The committee also concluded that KPMG LLP's performance of non-audit services to us and our affiliates, aspre-approved by the committee and described in the next section, does not impair KPMG LLP's independence.
+KPMG LLP has provided to the company the written disclosures and the letter required by applicable PCAOB requirements regarding their communications with the Audit Committee concerning independence, and the Audit Committee has discussed with KPMG LLP's performance of non-audit services to us and our affiliates, as pre-approved by the committee and described in the next section, does not impair KPMG LLP's independence.